taatuut/mongeovisqgis/README.md

 `pymongo.errors.ConfigurationError: The "dnspython" module must be installed to use mongodb+srv:// URIs`

-Also not that with this plugin adding the port is required:
+Also note that with this plugin adding the port is required:

 `mongodb+srv://user:pass@some.cluster.mongodb.net/database:27017`